 2. Define and Design (UX)

-Ideate, research and competitive benchmarking, branding analysis, brainstorming on how to make feature works with each other in a complementary way, site mapping, information architecture, low – high fidelity prototyping, sketch > wireframes > mockup > prototype along with usability, user testing, and feedback, visual design – pixel-perfect prototype, usability analysis
+Ideate, research and competitive benchmarking, product backlogs, heuristic evaluation, branding analysis, feature analysis, site mapping, information architecture, low – high fidelity prototyping, sketch > wireframes > mockup > prototype along with usability, user testing, and feedback, visual design – pixel-perfect prototype, usability analysis

 3. Development (UI – Code)